 One of the relatively common problems that can develop in new born foals and especially those that have unmonitored births is the "dummy foal" syndrome.
 This syndrome can be caused by a short period of time during the birthing process that the foal does not receive enough oxygen.
-The lack of causes oxygen the mental abilities of the foal to be diminished for up to a few days.
+The lack of oxygen causes the mental abilities of the foal to be diminished for up to a few days.
 The lack of oxygen could be caused by blocked airways as the foal comes out of the birth canal.
-An experienced level.
-If the value is less than 800mg/ dl of IgG then the foal should be given at least one liter of equine plasma from hyperimmunized donors.
-If the foal is showing any sign of a problem such as weakness, diarrhea, constipation or any antibody maternal person monitoring the birth can make sure the airways are open.
+An experienced person monitoring the birth can make sure the airways are open.
 They can also have equipment on hand to assist the foal with breathing if assistance is needed.
 An oxygen tank with the ability to supply oxygen directly to the foal's nostrils can save many foals from developing "dummy foal" syndrome.
 Many times just a small amount of effort will be the difference in having a live healthy foal, a sick foal with veterinary bills attached or in the worst case scenario, a dead foal.